Abwehr: Eastern Front

-The Frau Solf Tea Party and the end of the Abwehr
+End of the Abwehr

-On 10 September 1943, the incident which eventually resulted in the dissolution of the Abwehr occurred.
-The incident came to be known as the "Frau Solf Tea Party".
+On 10 September 1943, the incident which eventually resulted in the dissolution of the Abwehr occurred and came to be known as the "Frau Solf Tea Party".
 Hanna Solf was the widow of Wilhelm Solf, a former Colonial Minister under Kaiser Wilhelm II and ex-ambassador to Japan.
-Frau Solf had long been involved in the anti-Nazi intellectual movement in Berlin.
+Frau Solf had long been an anti-Nazi in Berlin.
 Members of her group were known as members of the "Solf Circle".
 At a tea party hosted by her on 10 September, a new member was included in the circle, a handsome young Swiss doctor named Paul Reckzeh.
 Reckzeh was an agent of the Gestapo (Secret State Police), to which he reported on the meeting, providing several incriminating documents.
-The members of the Solf Circle were all rounded up on 12 January 1944.
-Eventually, everyone involved in the Solf Circle—except Frau Solf and her daughter Lagi Gräfin von Ballestrem—was executed.
+The members of the Solf Circle were arrested on 12 January 1944.
+Everyone involved in the Solf Circle—except Frau Solf and her daughter Lagi Gräfin von Ballestrem—was executed.

 One of those executed was Otto Kiep, an official in the Foreign Office, who had friends in the Abwehr, among whom were Erich Vermehren and his wife, the former Countess Elizabeth von Plettenberg, who were stationed as agents in Istanbul.
 Both were summoned to Berlin by the Gestapo in connection with the Kiep case.
 Fearing for their lives, they contacted the British and defected.